veeneck/ryan.blog/content/blog/import-wordpress-nested-comments-into-hugo.md

 <!--more-->

 As you begin the same migration, I'm sure that you'll come to the same conclusion.
 The entire Disqus ecosystem feels complex, dated and bloated which contradicts the fresh feel of starting over using a static site.
 Combined with their user tracking and lack of ownership over the comments, a static comment system becomes the only acceptable option.
 Enter [Staticman](https://staticman.net).

+I've documented some of the more interesting hurdles I encountered for future reference -- it may help you as you port your comment system to Staticman.